-Our Criminal Convictions Policy and Procedure for Undergraduate and Postgraduate Admissions 2017 (PDF: 231 KB) explains which convictions need to be considered and the process followed by the University to decide whether someone with a relevant conviction may be admitted.
+Our 2018 Criminal Convictions Policy (PDF: 188 KB) explains which convictions need to be considered and the process followed by the University to decide whether someone with a relevant conviction may be admitted.

 Policy and Procedure for Admitting Students Under 18